JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-advanced-project-structure.md

 The Gradle configuration for `*Test` source sets includes all dependencies of `*Main` source sets, but not vice versa.
 So you can test your project with newer library versions without affecting your main code.

-For example, you have the Kotlin coroutines 1.7.3 dependency in your main source set group, propagated to every source set of the group.
+For example, you have the Kotlin coroutines 1.7.3 dependency in your `*Main` source sets, propagated to every source set in the project.
 However, in the `iosTest` source set, you decide to upgrade the version to 1.8.0 to test out the new library release.
-According to the same algorithm, this dependency is going to be propagated throughout the tree of test source sets, so every `*Test` source set will be compiled with the `kotlinx.coroutines-*:1.8.0` dependency.
+According to the same algorithm, this dependency is going to be propagated throughout the tree of `*Test` source sets, so every `*Test` source set will be compiled with the `kotlinx.coroutines-*:1.8.0` dependency.

 ![Test source sets resolving dependencies separately from the main source sets](test-main-source-set-dependency-alignment.svg)